chetansinghsajwan/notes/http/method.md

 HTTP Methods are used to define the purpose of the request.
 For example, `GET` method is used when the client wants to get data from the server, while `POST` method is used when client wants to post data to server.

-Following are the 8 methods of HTTP:
+The following 8 methods are standardized by [RFC 9110](/ietf/rfc/9110):

 - [GET](/http/methods/get)
 - [POST](/http/methods/post)